iclcv/icl/doc/icl-manual/install/install-linux.rst

 **On ubuntu trusty only** there seems to be an issue with the opencv dev-files.
-In order to get the build running smoothly, apply the following fixes and install the following libraries **if it does not work without!**::
+In order to get the build running smoothly, apply the following fixes and install the following libraries **only if it does not work without!**::

   sudo apt-get install libopencv-core-dev libopencv-photo-dev libopencv-contrib-dev libopencv-highgui-dev